Fontainemore: Toponym

 The toponym "Fontainemore" may derive from an old fountain called in French as « Fontaine de Saint-Maur » or « Fontaine de la mort ».

-Géographie
+Fontainemore was renamed "Fontanamora" in Italian in 1939 during Fascist rule in Italy.
+It was reverted to its original name in 1946.

+Geography

 Fontainemore is located in the middle of the Lys Valley, near the chasm known as Gouffre de Guillemore.
-It is the most Eastern municipality of the Aosta Valley.
+It is the most eastern municipality of the Aosta Valley.